 An Empathetic Approach

-I met with Duff and Postage at Porters Coffee House.
-Before we began our discussion, Duff debriefed Postage on the status of a local woman they have been helping recently.
-The two don’t discuss the situation as if she is a nuisance or a troublemaker.
+They explained that, addiction, like any other mental illnesses is often brought on by trauma, unstable living conditions or simply a loss of hope.
+They don’t discuss the situation as if the woman is a nuisance or a troublemaker.
 Rather, they try to understand her situation and act with genuine care and respect.

 “What we try to do with it today is walk through that process, talking about the first few times that they were using it, why?
 Why did they pick up that syringe?
 What got them to where they’re at and see what we can do to help them deal with that,” Postage says.